-In my last post, I told you that I think in Montana a remote texter would have liability for a car wreck where s/he knew the at-fault driver was 1) driving and 2) would check the text.
+In my last post, I told you that I think in Montana a remote texter would have liability for a car wreck where s/he knew the at-fault driver was: 1) driving, and 2) would check the text.
 The next natural question is, would I take this kind of case?
-Yes, depending on the circumstances, I … [Read more...] about Remote Texting Liability – I Would Take The Case
+Yes, depending on the circumstances, I … [Read more...] about Remote Texting Liability

 I grew up in a Pentecostal church.
-I mention this because, working for people who have been hurt in auto wrecks makes me want to evangelize for an entirely different purpose: EVERYBODY, GO BUY UNDERINSURED AUTO INSURANCE!
-You need to double check because reckless drivers all over Montana … [Read more...] about Go Check Your Auto Insurance!
+I mention this because, working for people who have been hurt in car accidents makes me want to evangelize for an entirely different purpose: EVERYBODY, GO BUY UNDERINSURED AUTO INSURANCE!
+Reckless drivers all over Montana don't carry any auto insurance.
+Or if … [Read more...] about Go Check Your Auto Insurance!

 My husband reads the newspaper daily.
-I confess, I don't.
-I don't listen to the news.
-I don't watch it.
+I confess, I don't read the news, listen to the news, or watch the news.
 I try not to even look at the headlines.
 Ignorance is not bliss, but it helps me sleep at night.
-Except the other night, when my husband -- who was reading the … [Read more...] about A Man Yelling Into an Empty Sky
+Except the other night, after my husband who was reading the paper described every parent's … [Read more...] about A Parent’s Worst Nightmare

 In Part 1, I gave you the facts for the underlying case.
 In summary, Campbell was at-fault for causing a wreck which seriously injured Slusher and killed Ospital.
 State Farm -- Campbell's auto insurance -- took the case all the way to trial.
 In so doing, it exposed the Campbells to a $135 k … [Read more...] about State Farm v.
 Campbell, Part 2